jkingsman/mead/Drank.md

 - 1 Campden tablet, crushed

 ### Prep
-Clean 1 gal. carboy with StarSan soln.
+Clean 1 gal. carboy with StarSan soln. .1oz starsan (.6 tsp) for half gallon.
+Rinse until suds subside.

 ### Recipe
 Add room temperature honey, then room temperature distilled water until volume of must is 1L.

 Pour dry yeast into must, and add DAP with yeast hulls.

-Seal carboy and shake vigorously for 5 minutes.
+Seal carboy and shake vigorously for 4 minutes.
 Take and record gravity reading if desired.
 Seal carboy and fill airlock with vodka.

 Place in dark location at 60 - 75 degrees F.